toastygm/HarnMaster-3-FoundryVTT/README.md

 ## Macros

-A number of system capabilities are available as macros so you can automate your use of this system.
+A number of system capabilities are available as macros functions so you can automate your use of this system with script macros.
+All of these macro functions are avaialbe via `game.hm3.macros.<function>`.
 The following macros are defined:

-Macro                                          | Description
+Function                                       | Description
 -----------------------------------------------|--------------------------
 **skillRoll**(itemName, _noDialog_)            | roll against skill EML
 **castSpellRoll**(itemName, _noDialog_)        | spell casting roll against spell EML